jennielees/full-stack/_posts/2014-08-11-dealing-with-data.md

 def text_this(number, message):
    # ... sends a message to the number supplied
    # returns True if the message sent OK
-   # and False if the message failed for some reason
+   # and False if there was an exception
 ```

 Right now, this function should return False if you use any number you didn't verify.